Heritage travel in Scotland? What’s that?

 - Findmypast.com (Good for Great Britain and Ireland)

 - MyHeritage.com (Mainly Europe and more recent records.)

-Decide what family line you want to trace and then start with someone whose full name you know, and an identifying factor about them like a date of birth, death, or marriage.
-From there you will hopefully be able to start finding information about them that will lead you to their parents, and so on.
+Decide what family line you want to trace and then start with someone whose full name you know and an identifying factor about them like a date of birth, death, or marriage.

 Make sure you keep records of what you find and where you found it!
 It can be a nightmare if you fall down a rabbit hole but then can’t figure out where you found that information again.

 While the big sites are great for exploring your family tree as they have a lot of the records available in one place, don’t discount using other sources too.

 For example, someone in Shetland has taken the time to compile all of the available family tree information for anyone from Shetland, including people who lived there in the past and moved away.
 You can find it at https://www.bayanne.info/Shetland/ if you think you have family from there.
 Such an amazing resource!